-With 3,551 stores in the US, of which the vast majority are franchised, Sonic Drive-In is a popular franchise opportunity for entrepreneurs and investors.
-But with a whooping $1,467,083 investment cost and $1,617,000 in average annual sales, is this really a good investment?
+With 3,551 restaurants in the US, of which the vast majority are franchised, Sonic Drive-In is a popular franchise opportunity for entrepreneurs and investors.
+But with a whooping $1,794,000 initial investment and $1,522,000 Average Unit Volume (AUV), is it a profitable business?

 In this article we’re looking at Sonic Drive-In franchises and their financial performance disclosed in its Franchise Disclosure Document.